Old Orchard Street Theatre: Theatre

-Palmer obtained a royal patent in 1768 which enabled the use of the title 'Theatre Royal'; the first to achieve this outside London.
+Palmer obtained a royal patent by the Bath Theatre Act 1768 (8 Geo.
+3. c.
+10) which enabled the use of the title 'Theatre Royal'; the first to achieve this outside London.
 He handed control to his son, also John Palmer who worked as his father's London agent, frequently travelling between London and Bath.
 Palmer also owned the Theatre Royal, King Street, in Bristol, which now houses the Bristol Old Vic.
 The two theatres shared one acting company, so Palmer had to move his actors, stagehands and props quickly between Bristol and Bath, he set up a coach service which provided safe, quick and efficient transport for his actors and materials.
 Later, when Palmer became involved in the Post Office, he believed that the coach service he had previously run between theatres could be utilised for a countrywide mail delivery service.
 He continued to manage the theatre until 1785 when he was appointed as Comptroller-General of the Post Office, and handed control to two existing members of the company, William Keasberry and William Wyatt Dimond.
 Keasberry (1726–1797) was associated with the theatre as actor and manager from 1757 to 1795, first acting as manager during the season of 1760.

 In 1772 the young actor John Henderson joined the company and developed into a popular leading man before moving to theaters in London.
 Sarah Siddons joined the company between 1778 and 1782 and was among many leading actors of the day who performed at the theatre.
 During these years, the theatre performed an increasing number of plays written by women, and it has been suggested that this was due chiefly to the presence of Siddons in the company, as well as being related to the retirement of David Garrick.
 In 1791 Robert William Elliston made one of his earliest performances at the theatre.

 The building was used as a theatre until 1805, when the present Theatre Royal opened.
 In the early years of the 19th century, Jane Austen was familiar with the theatre in Orchard Street, which is believed to be the original of that described in chapter 12 of Northanger Abbey.